 Political and economic developments.
-The political, economic and social policies or structures of some foreign countries may be less stable and more volatile than those in the United States.
+The political, economic and social structures of some foreign countries may be less stable and more volatile than those in the United States.
 Investments in these countries may be subject to greater risks of internal and external conflicts, expropriation, nationalization of assets, foreign exchange controls (such as suspension of the ability to transfer currency from a given country), restrictions on removal of assets, political or social instability, military action or unrest, diplomatic developments, currency devaluations, foreign ownership limitations, and punitive or confiscatory tax increases.
 It is possible that a government may take over the assets or operations of a company or impose restrictions on the exchange or export of currency or other assets.
 Some countries also may have different legal systems that may make it difficult or expensive for the Fund to vote proxies, exercise shareholder rights, and pursue legal remedies with respect to its foreign investments.
-Diplomatic and political developments could affect the economies, industries, and securities and currency markets of the countries in which the Fund is invested.
-These developments include rapid and adverse political changes; social instability; regional conflicts; sanctions imposed by the United States, other nations or other governmental entities, including supranational entities; terrorism; and war.
-In addition, such developments could contribute to the devaluation of a country's currency, a downgrade in the credit ratings of issuers in such country, or a decline in the value and liquidity of securities of issuers in that country.
-An imposition of sanctions upon certain issuers in a country could result in an immediate freeze of that issuer's securities, impairing the ability of the Fund to buy, sell, receive or deliver those securities.
-These factors would affect the value of the Fund's investments and are extremely difficult, if not impossible, to predict and take into account with respect to the Fund's investments.
+Diplomatic and political developments, including rapid and adverse political changes, social instability, regional conflicts, terrorism and war, could affect the economies, industries and securities and currency markets, and the value of the Fund's investments, in non-U.S. countries.
+These factors are extremely difficult, if not impossible, to predict and take into account with respect to the Fund's investments.